Oh! The Krasks? Did they not let you in? And did not

 How do I know?
 My father and mother told me.

-My father just got it told because he was a newcomer.
+My father just as hearsay because he was not from here.

-It lasted not that long.
-My father was sent to the police station nearby, and there he learned to know my mother.
+He was sent to the police station nearby, and he met my mother.

-That is why we were surprised when some people from the combatant association came and told my father that he is entitled to a veteran's pension.
-But when one gets it, one takes it.
-Isn't it so?
+That is why we were surprised when some people from the combatant association came and told my father that he is entitled to a Veterans Pension.

-Mother knew about that story much more because it had happened almost in her eyes.
+Mother knew about it more because it had happened

 There were not many Jews in our village.

 When the Germans came, they took them all away.

 That guy, Icek, came somehow back two years later.
 Alone.